Effective: August 24, 2012

 Office of Sponsored Research Services (OSRS)

 The OSRS is responsible for providing institutional assurance of compliance with the education requirements for all applicable research sponsors.
-Should the necessary education not be completed by the covered individuals, OSRS may delay the set-up of the award in accordance with federal regulations and/or institutional policies or processes.
+Should the necessary education not be completed by the covered individuals prior to the start date of any new, competitive, or non-competitive awards, OSRS may delay the set-up of the award in accordance with federal regulations and/or institutional policies or processes.

 Office of Research Integrity and Ethics (ORIE)